Minimum stationary values of sparse random directed graphs: Introduction

-Regarding the directed configuration model, Bordenave, Caputo and Salez~\cite{bordenave2018,bordenave2019} studied the mixing time of a random walk on $\vecGn$ and showed that it exhibits cutoff.
-Additionally, they proved that for a vertex $i\in[n]$, $\pi(i)$ is essentially determined by the local in-neighbourhood of $i$ and well-approximated by a deterministic law (see \autoref{rem:empirical}).
-These results provide a precise description of typical stationary probabilities but fall short to capture the exceptional values of $\pi$.
+Regarding the directed configuration model, Bordenave, Caputo and Salez~\cite{bordenave2018,bordenave2019} studied the mixing time of a random walk on $\vecGn$ and showed that it exhibits cutoff, a sharp threshold phenomenon for the convergence of the random walk to equilibrium.
+Additionally, they proved that for a vertex $v\in[n]$, $\pi(v)$ is essentially determined by the local in-neighbourhood of $v$ and well-approximated by a deterministic law (see~\autoref{rem:empirical}).
+These results provide a precise description of typical stationary probabilities but fall short of capturing the exceptional values of $\pi$.

 In~\cite{bordenave2018}, the authors raised the question of studying the extremal values of the stationary distribution in $\vecGn$.
 Let $\pimin$ and $\pimax$ be the smallest and largest positive values of $\pi$, respectively.
 From now on and throughout this paper, we will assume that all degrees are bounded; i.e., $\Delta^\pm=O(1)$.
 In this context, the condition $\delta^+\geq 2$ is essentially necessary to avoid (possibly many) trivial stationary measures~(see~\autoref{rem:SKDJ}).
-Under the additional condition $\delta^{-}\geq 2$, Caputo and Quattropani~\cite{caputo2020a} showed that the random walk is ergodic with high probability (whp), so we call it the \emph{ergodicity regime}, and that there exists $C\geq 1$ such that, whp
+Under the additional condition $\delta^{-}\geq 2$, Caputo and Quattropani~\cite{caputo2020a} showed that the random walk is ergodic with high probability (whp), so we call the case $\delta^{\pm}\geq 2$ the \emph{ergodicity regime}, and that there exists $C\geq 1$ such that, whp